 Make a brand presence.
 Your feed must stand out from the crowd.
 You do that by coordinating colors and images into a coherent theme.
 You must find your own style and look.

-There are templates you can purchase and you can use platforms like Canva (affiliate) to easily create your own.
+There are templates you can purchase and you can use platforms like Canva to easily create your own.
 One simple idea is just to add a white border and separate the images pleasantly.

 Canva has so many ready-made templates that using it is a no-brainer.
 It’s free to use unless you need a few extras.
 I subscribed to the Pro plan to get access to their stock photos, folders (for organizing my mess), and the background remover tool.

-I use Canva for the graphics and templates, but if you need a Photo Editor Pixlr is free to use online.
+I use Canva for the graphics and templates, but if you need a Photo Editor to use online (it is no longer free).
 If you hate the ads and want to download the software you can upgrade to a yearly license.
-Another free alternative is Photopea.

 Artists Must Use Relevant Hashtags